TrattyGod/DataRack-Python-Library/README.md

 3. name (String)
 4. location (String) *Optional, if not specified will be set to the project directory*

-Returns: list of indexes of DataNodes in file
+Returns: list of indexes of all DataNodes in file with the specified ID

 ## CSV Tools